wistepha/EHR-1.0/README.md

 > - run2: WBC = 150
 > - run3: WBC = 50,249 | trigger rate = 10 kHz
 > - run4: WBC = 249 | trigger rates: 30 kHz, 60 kHz, 100 kHz

+* Pattern_init.mif
+> Memory initialisation file used in finalv3_1_top.v.
+It initialises the pattern memory to all 0.

+* select_init.mif
+> Memory initialisation file used in finalv3_1_top.v.
+It initialises the wire select memory to all 1.

+* write_mem_file.py
+> Simple program to write text files used by FPGA.py to write into the FPGA pattern memory.

+* rateXX.root
+> Contains hits per event distributions for individual wires.
+The measurements were performed with a rate parameter of XX.
+The phase shift performed, if mentioned in the file name, was 10.4 ns.